Sinéad Magill, Palladium Managing Partner

 It will be realistic for new actors – investors and companies – to work on issues like promoting entrepreneurship and service delivery.
 But what about the most acute challenges: populations suffering from chronic poverty, instability, and climate change?
 I simply can’t see investors flocking to the Sahel, for example.
 But the traditional donors still are.

 The challenge is that impact is more difficult to demonstrate when addressing problems that are complex and take generations to help advance.
 In an increasingly politicized aid sector, international donors are not in a comfortable place.
-In the United Kingdom for example, aid sceptics emboldened by Brexit are more likely to challenge aid funding if we can’t demonstrate hard progress on short timelines.
+Across the world, aid sceptics emboldened by economic downturn and emerging nationalism are more likely to challenge aid funding if we can’t demonstrate hard progress on short timelines.

 As Managing Partner for Europe, Middle East and Africa, Sinéad leads Palladium's donor funded business including delivery of the UK Governments Humanitarian and Stabilisation Operations programme.
 Sinéad has over 15 years' experience leading governance, security and justice programmes.
 She played a key role in the DFID programming in Iraq and subsequently delivered programmes in Afghanistan, Palestine, Uganda and Syria, during which time she founded one of the UK's leading stabilisation and recovery teams.
 A strong advocate for working parents and women, Sinéad was featured in Management Today's 35 Under 35 and won the Women of the Future Business Award.
 She has a BA Hons from Trinity College Dublin and a Master's in International Development from the London School of Economics.